jckarter/clay/doc/language-reference.md

     overload Address(coords:LatLong) = geocode(coords);

-Overloads bind to symbols by [pattern matching].
+Overloads bind to symbols by [pattern matching](#patternmatching).
 Overloads may thus attach to parameterized type names for all or some of their possible parameters.

     // Example
     record Point[T] (x:T, y:T);